pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 At this point you can roll out a full investigation by going to events, or observables.
 And the open the relation graph, understand the attack and take some actions.

+If you want to dig into how to every details about how  Incidents and Sightings are created, then go [TODO add a link to the documentation]

 **NEXT STEP : Demo Part 2**

 ### Demo Part 2 - Send Alerts into a Webex Team Room and add Malicious observables into SecureX blocking feeds